 For current meal plan options, please visit our website: www.dineoncampus.com/kings.
 Meal plans are sold in varying numbers of meals to suit your needs.
-Each meal may be used as a swipe in King's Court or as a dollar equivalency in on-campus restaurants, excluding Chick-Fil-A and Monarch Mart.
+Each meal may be used as a swipe in King's Court or as a dollar equivalency in on-campus restaurants, excluding Chick-Fil-A. Meal swipes may be used in Monarch Mart towards grab and go offerings.
 Swipes in King's Court are limited to two swipes per meal period.
 One swipe per meal period is allowed in other locations.
 Meal periods are as follows: